g2384/Life-In-The-UK/Facts.md

 - MPs are elected at a **General Election**, which is held at least every **five** years.
 - If an MP dies or resigns, there will be a fresh election, called a **by-election**, in his or her constituency.
 - MPs are elected through a system called **‘first past the post’**.
 In each constituency, the candidate who gets the **most votes** is elected.
-The government is usually formed by the party that wins the majority of constituencies.
+- The government is usually formed by the party that wins the majority of constituencies.
 If no party wins a majority, two parties may join together to form a **coalition**.

 ### Contacting elected members

 - All elected members have a duty to serve and represent their constituents.
 - You can get contact details for all your representatives and their parties from your **local library** and from **www.parliament.uk**.
 - MPs, Assembly members, members of the Scottish Parliament (MSPs) and MEPs are also listed in **The Phone Book**, published by **BT**.
-- You can contact MPs by **letter** or **telephone** at their constituency Office, or at their Office in the House of Commons: The House of Commons, Westminster, London SW1A 0AA, telephone 020 7729 3000.
+- You can contact MPs by **letter** or **telephone** at their constituency Office, or **at their Office in the House of Commons**: The House of Commons, Westminster, London SW1A 0AA, telephone 020 7729 3000.
-- In addition, many MPs, Assembly members, MSPs and MEPs hold regular local **‘surgeries’**, where constituents can go in person to talk about issues that are of concern to them.
+- Many MPs, Assembly members, MSPs and MEPs hold regular local **‘surgeries’**, where constituents can go in person to talk about issues that are of concern to them.
 These surgeries are often advertised in the **local newspaper**.

 ## The government

 ### The Prime Minister

-- The Prime Minister (PM) is the leader of the political party in power.
-He or she appoints the members of the cabinet and has control over many important public appointments.
+- The Prime Minister (PM) is the **leader of the political party** in power.
+He or she **appoints the members of the cabinet** and has control over many important public appointments.
 - The **official home** of the Prime Minister is **10 Downing Street**, in central London, near the Houses of Parliament.
 He or she also has a country house outside London called **Chequers**.
 - The Prime Minister can be changed if the MPs in the governing party decide to do so, or if he or she wishes to resign.
 The Prime Minister usually resigns if his or her party loses a **General Election**.